Submitted by sock on Fri, 11/11/2011 - 07:26

 At the park, Josh claims he can communicate with the dolphins, that they are speaking to him.

-Josh decides that sending a dolphin into space is suddenly a plan.
+Josh decides that sending a dolphin into space is somehow a plan.
 He proves he can talk to them by making them jump out of the water at his mental command.
 Steve agrees to try to convince NASA to send a dolphin up.

 NASA calls BS on the whole thing, but Josh doesn't really care.
 He's going up into space with a dolphin and no one is going to stop him.
 Using his mind, he knocks out his NASA superior and hightails it out of there.